I Relationship First

 I see eating disorder symptoms and other unhealthy eating behaviours as attempts to cope with painful or overwhelming emotions.
 Underneath the symptoms are difficult life experiences, unexpressed feelings, unmet needs, unhelpful (and often untrue) messages we carry about ourselves and the world, and changes in relationships (e.g. isolating or withdrawing).
 Understanding these feelings and patterns can go a long way toward being able to change behaviours, accept ourselves and reconnect with others.

 The Therapy Process

 Because there are so many factors that influence our relationship with food, I use an integrated counselling approach.
 I am emotion-focused, emphasizing the layers of feelings underneath our actions.
 Therapy will be tailored to your unique needs.
+Anti-oppression and social justice principles may be helpful to validate experiences of systemic oppression and foster resilience in the face of injustice.
+Principles from Marsha Linehan’s dialectical behaviour therapy can be also helpful for coping with distress, mindfulness, managing emotions and patterns in relationships.
 We may use cognitive approaches to address unhelpful thinking patterns and behavioural approaches to change habits and avoid triggers.
-Principles from Marsha Linehan’s dialectical behaviour therapy can be also helpful for coping with distress, mindfulness, managing emotions and patterns in relationships.

 There is a lot of emerging research about the importance of self-compassion in making changes.
 I integrate compassion-focused therapy into my work.
 Some people mistake compassion for “making excuses” or “staying with the status quo”.
 Instead, I encourage a balance between taking responsibility for making changes and forgiving ourselves for mistakes, so we can learn and grow from difficult times.